ivan-kiselev/datadog-assignment/README.md

 FLAGS:
         --follow-only    Only follow the newly added content to file, do not read previously generated lines of code.
-Good for large files that are known for holding a a lot of old logs
+Good for large files that are known for holding a lot of old logs
         --help           Prints help information
     -V, --version        Prints version information

 OPTIONS:
         --alert-interval <alert-interval>
-            Alerts after this much seconds traffic being more than the threshold on average, the threshold is set by --alert-threshold [default: 20]
+            Alerts after this much seconds traffic being more than threshold on average, threshold is set by --alert-threshold [default: 20]

-        --alert-treshold <alert-treshold>        Treshold for the alert [default: 10] -f, --filename <filename>
+        --alert-threshold <alert-threshold>      threshold for the alert [default: 10] -f, --filename <filename>
             Path to the file to watch [default: /tmp/access.log]